 If all else fails, and the liver is not expected to recover, liver transplantation is required as a final option.

 The outlook for a patient with liver disease is very dependent on the underlying diagnosis.
 If you’re at all worried about the health of your liver and would like to see a private GP London Doctors Clinic is here for you.
-We have eight convenient central London clinics, so we should never be too far away when you’re in need of a “doctor near me“!
+We have 12 convenient central London clinics, so we should never be too far away when you’re in need of a “doctor near me“!

 By Melissa Dillon